by Calculated Risk on 1/29/2018 08:47:00 AM

 The dashed red lines are the quarterly levels for real PCE.

-The increase in personal income was at expectations, and the increase in PCE was slightly above expectations.
+The increase in personal income was slightly above expectations, and the increase in PCE was slightly below expectations.